NOAA-EMC/UPP/docs/UserGuide/Reference/FAQ.rst

 .. _wgrib2-error:

-Why do I see ``** FATAL ERROR: Statistical processing bad n=0 ***`` when using the wgrib2 utility on my UPP output?
+Why do I see ``** FATAL ERROR: Statistical processing bad n=0 **`` when using the wgrib2 utility on my UPP output?
 =====================================================================================================================

 This error message is displayed when using more recent versions of the wgrib2 utility on files for forecast hour zero that contain accumulated or time-averaged fields.
-This is due to the newer versions of wgrib2 no longer allowing for the n parameter to be zero or empty.
+This is due to the newer versions of wgrib2 no longer allowing the ``n`` parameter to be zero or empty.

 Users should consider using a separate control file (e.g., ``postcntrl_gfs_f00.xml``) for forecast hour zero that does not include accumulated or time-averaged fields, since they are zero anyway.
-Users can also continue to use an older version of wgrib2; v2.0.4 is the latest known version that does not result in this error.
+Users can also continue to use an older version of *wgrib2*; v2.0.4 is the latest known version that does not result in this error.